mohamed19932/DataPipeline/README.md

         - You can call Visualization function

 - How to run test case:
-        - Execute a test.py in the pipeline folder
+        - Execute test.py in the pipeline folder